rendalamili/ml-for-table-extraction/README.md

 ## Repository Structure
 Here's an overview of the repository structure and what you'll find in each part:

-## Repository Structure

-Here's an overview of the repository structure and what you'll find in each part:

 ```plaintext
 ├── cli_folder
 │   ├── requirements.txt